szabgab/slides/ansible-intro/intro.md

 * Ansible   - Python , series of steps (like a script), YAML files
 * SaltStack - YAML files

-These are just a short list, you can read comparison of all the different apps via [search](https://www.google.co.il/search?q=Puppet+vs.+Chef+vs.+Ansible+vs.+Salt&oq=Puppet+vs.+Chef+vs.+Ansible+vs.+Salt&aqs=chrome..69i57j0j69i60l2j0l2.914j0j1&sourceid=chrome&ie=UTF-8)
+These are just a short list, you can read comparison of all the different apps via [search](https://www.google.co.il/search?q=Puppet+vs.+Chef+vs.+Ansible+vs.+Salt&oq=Puppet+vs.+Chef+vs.+Ansible+vs.+Salt&aqs=chrome..69i57j0j69i60l2j0l2.914j0j1&sourceid=chrome&ie=UTF-8).

-and wikipedia has a very nice [Comparison of open-source configuration management software page](https://en.wikipedia.org/wiki/Comparison_of_open-source_configuration_management_software)
+Wikipedia has a very nice [Comparison of open-source configuration management software page](https://en.wikipedia.org/wiki/Comparison_of_open-source_configuration_management_software).

 ## What is Ansible?
 {id: whatisansible}

-* It gives you a usable abstraction layer above different operating systems (all linux flavours)
+* It gives you a usable abstraction layer above different operating systems (all linux flavours).
-* one location to manage different cloud services: AWS, GCP , Azure, Ovirt, openstack, docker , etc...
+* One location to manage different cloud services: AWS, GCP , Azure, Ovirt, openstack, docker , etc...
-* can be extended via python plugins
+* Can be extended via python plugins.
-* Agentless communication with the hosts - works through SSH
+* Agentless communication with the hosts - works through SSH.
-* No daemons or database setup to use Ansible
+* No daemons or database setup to use Ansible.
-* Running From Source (for the config files)
+* Running From Source (for the config files).
-* ~450 builtin [modules](http://docs.ansible.com/ansible/latest/modules_by_category.html) to manage all the system's aspects
+* ~450 builtin [modules](http://docs.ansible.com/ansible/latest/modules_by_category.html) to manage all the system's aspects.
-* 15K premade roles to download from [Ansible Galaxy](https://galaxy.ansible.com/) (Like Playbooks)
+* 15K premade roles to download from [Ansible Galaxy](https://galaxy.ansible.com/) (Like Playbooks).

 ## Prerequisites for the installations
 {id: installation}

-Go to [https://code-maven.com/linux](https://code-maven.com/linux) to get the step by step instructions on how to install Linux on your laptop
+Go to [https://code-maven.com/linux](https://code-maven.com/linux) to get the step by step instructions on how to install Linux on your laptop.

-We will need a few hosts installed on the laptops that can see each other via ping and ssh, or a few linux instances in a cloud.
+We will need a few hosts installed on the laptops or a few linux instances in the cloud.
+They need to be able to see each other via ping and ssh.

-## my samples structure
+## The samples structure
 {id: imagefortraining}

 We are going to use one server and 2 hosts to train on,